felixrydberg/appwrite-nuxt-ssr-starter/README.md

 # Note:
 Only Applicable to Frankfurt hosted Appwrite cloud instances.
 You will have to change nginx config to match your region for testing.
+Nginx, Docker and SSL certs are only for demostration purposes.
+You should not use it in production.
+The Nginx config can be taken as a reference (Cookie rewrite) for your own setup.

 # Appwrite Nuxt SSR Starter